BridgesLab/CushingAcromegalyStudy/README.md

 This takes measured IGF-1 levels from acromegaly patients and compares it to *IGF1*  expression from WAT explants.

+### MakeGSEATable.py

+This scripts takes the master gsea report file and output the Name, NES, NOM p-value, FDR q-value and Gene Details for all the significant gene sets.
+This creates the Supplementary tables 1,2, and 3.
+It also requires *reader.pyc* and *reader.py* module to run the script.

 GSEA Analysis
 ----------------------